jtail/conventions/java/naming.md

 a huge blast radius of changing dozens of files.
 Also, this rule forces the developer to think on the proper name of the class at the right time - when it is created and before it is already used in many places that are hard to change.

+#### Test classes are named starting with the name of the class they are testing, and ending with Test

+Thus, ending the class name with `Test` explicitly marks it as such.
+Avoid using `Test` in any place of classes in production codebase to prevent confusion.
+For example: `HashTest` or `HashIntegrationTest`.

+Motto: Have a quick and defined way to find tests for a specific class.

 ### Instance fields